-- Prior to mailing remittance checks, MGF issues each charity a remittance report via email with a summary of the total funds received by WSP and by campaign (keyword/short code) to show full transparency between mobile giving campaigns and the public donor’s recommendations to the MGF.
-This email also serves as notice that the check is being sent.
+- Prior to issuing grants, MGF issues each charity a reconciliation report via email with a summary of the total funds received by WSP and by campaign (keyword/short code) to show full transparency between mobile giving campaigns and the public donor’s recommendations to the MGF.
+This email also serves as notice that a grant has been made

 Tax Receipt Process

-- All donations through text message are made to the Mobile Giving Foundation with the public donor’s recommendation to support a pre-qualified charity running and promoting the program.
+- All donations through text message are made to the Mobile Giving Foundation with the public donor’s recommendation to support a pre-qualified charity running and promoting the mobile program clearly noted.